-Students desiring to change academic majors are directed to visit the Student Business Center to complete a change of major form.
+Students desiring to change academic majors are directed to complete a change of major form.
 Once the form is completed and submitted, a staff member of the Student Business Center will change the major in the student's record, then the Office of the Registrar notifies both the old and new academic departments.
 The students name will appear on the departments advisor assignment list.
 The new department assigns an advisor and notifies the student.

 Note: Students in Pre-Health Science admitted to a Health Science major do NOT complete a change of major form.

 Students have the opportunity to fulfill requirements for selected courses offered at Shawnee State University via independent study or specially arranged instruction.
 If you are interested in pursuing this educational option, you should first secure the advice of your faculty advisor as to its appropriateness for your program of study.

 The Course Credit by Arrangement forms are used to add credit by arrangement courses.
 There are three different forms, based upon student status: